Monthly Tech-Tip from Tony Hansen SignUp

 Notes

-Kyanite is a super-duty refractory material, normally used in granular form.
-Kyanite grains have low thermal expansion so their presence in a material imparts resistance to thermal shock.
-For most products in which it is used the firing temperature will not be sufficient to change the crystal structure or physical properties of the kyanite grains or particles.
-It is widely employed in insulating brick, kiln furniture, refractory shapes, crucibles, etc. and in body formulations used in porcelain, tile bodies, and casting mixes.
+Kyanite is a refractory material, normally used in granular form (or granular/powder mix).
+The grains have relatively low thermal expansion so their presence in a material imparts resistance to thermal shock.
+Kyanite is widely employed in insulating brick, kiln furniture, refractory shapes, crucibles, etc. and in porcelain, tile bodies, and casting mixes.
 The material reduces fired shrinkage, increases mechanical strength and thermal shock resistance and allows products to be made with thinner walls, better resistance to dunting, deformation and chipping.

-Kyanite's long jagged particles tend to form an interlocking no-shrink crystal matrix (like a felt) in bodies fired to low heat (potters use it up to 30% in raku bodies).
+Kyanite's long jagged particles tend to form an interlocking no-shrink crystal matrix, even in bodies fired to low heat (potters use it up to 30% in raku bodies).
 Because of the particle shape, considerable amounts of kyanite can be added to bodies without adversely affecting their plasticity.
-For example, 10-15% 48 mesh kyanite can actually increase the plastic strength of smooth throwing bodies, making it possible to throw larger-sized vessels.
-The above-mentioned benefits will accrue and, in addition, drying properties will be better.
-However the dry and fired surface will be a little rougher.
+For example, 10-15% 48 mesh kyanite can increase the plastic strength of smooth throwing bodies (and improve drying properties).

 Kyanite is found in large deposits in India, Africa and the USA.
 American kyanite occurs in association with quartz, from which it must be mechanically separated by grinding.
 Indian kyanite is processed from surface boulders and can be calcined in lump form and graded in coarser sizes.
 American kyanite is said to be the most consistent and Indian the purest.